-Pimlico, home to Dolphin Square, is in Westminster, and has the cheapest council tax rates in London (and the UK) for a property band D, followed by Wandsworth, City of London and then Fulham and Hammersmith.
+Pimlico, home to Dolphin Square, is in Westminster: an area with some of the cheapest council tax rates in London (and the UK) for a property band D. Westminster is followed by Wandsworth, City of London and then Fulham and Hammersmith.

 Be sure to check which band your property is in before you move in.
-The landlord or letting agent should be able to tell you - or you can use the government’s council tax band finder.
+The landlord or letting agent should be able to tell you, and we recommend confirming these figures via the government’s council tax band finder.

 As London can be quite expensive to live in, areas with low council tax are very popular, which in turn means that rent and property prices are driven up.